Mary and John: 1607 voyages

+1609 voyage

+In 1609, The Virginia Company of London was assembling Jamestown supply mission of nine ships, which included the Virginia and Sea Venture.

+Ahead of this flotilla was Samuel Argall and the Mary and John.
+According to records, this voyage was partially financed by a merchant of the name John Cornelis (or "Cornelius") who desired a shipment of fish.
+Captain Argall and shipmaster Robert Tyndall departed Portsmouth, England, with an additional mission to find a shorter route to the New World.
+While a "southern passage" using the trade winds would take a few months, a more direct westerly route by the Mary and John proved the journey could be done in less than ten weeks.

+Francisco Fernández de Écija, captain of the Spanish La Asunsión de Cristo (a small zabra, an inshore exploration vessel), was tasked with the "matter of Virginia", to gather information on the English colony's strength.
+In Chesapeake Bay, the Mary and John intercepted the smaller ship and prevented it from entering the James River and discovering the status of Jamestown.

+The Mary and John returned to England by October, 1609.

 1630 voyage

-In 1630, the ship was captained by Thomas Chubb and the company was led by Roger Ludlow, one of the Assistants of the Massachusetts Bay Company, who was accompanied by Edward Rossiter, another Assistant to the Company.
+In 1630, the Mary and John was captained by Thomas Chubb and the company was led by Roger Ludlow, one of the Assistants of the Massachusetts Bay Company, who was accompanied by Edward Rossiter, another Assistant to the Company.

 The ship had three decks for its passengers, livestock, and cargo.
 She became part of what was later known as the Great Migration.
 The colonists were recruited by the Reverend John White of Dorchester, Dorset.
 Nearly all of the passengers originated in the West Country counties of Somerset, Dorset, Devon, and the West Country towns of Dorchester, Bridport, Crewkerne, and Exeter.
 The ship sailed on March 20, 1629/30, under the command of a Capt.
 Squeb or Squibb, from Plymouth, England, with 140 emigrants on board.